mizosoft/memento/README.md

 # Memento

-A high-concurrency key-value store with background LRU eviction based on a size bound.
+A high-concurrency key-value store with background LRU eviction.
 The store is inspired by [Chromium's Simple Backend](https://www.chromium.org/developers/design-documents/network-stack/disk-cache/very-simple-backend/).

 Each entry tracked by the store is mapped by a string key, and comprises a metadata block and a data stream.
 The entry's metadata block
 & data stream can be accessed by a `Viewer` and modified by an `Editor`.
-An entry can have at most one active `Editor` but can have multiple concurrent `Viewers` after it has been first successfully edited.
+An entry can have at most one active `Editor`, but can have multiple concurrent `Viewers` after it has been first successfully edited.

 ## Download

 Memento is not yet available on maven.
-You can try out it by cloning this repo, but note that the API is subject to change.
+You can try out it by cloning this repo, but note that the API is subject to change, and there are some API stubs.

 The library is currently compatible with Java 17+.